krep2/krep/README.md

 `sub-command` supports multi-threading with the method `SubCommandWithThread.run_with_thread`.
 The thread number is decided by the option `jobs`.

+## logging

+Python provides its `logging` method.
+As `krep` framework can run in multi-threading method, a specific implementation has been done to run named logger with thread.
+Each sub-command can has its own logger named with the sub-command or the project name if it's set.

+`KREP_VERBOSE` could be set to the expected level to debug the loading process before the option `verbose` has been handled and set to `logging`.

 > *NOTE:* The project updates to use *LGPL v3* as the license.
 It's appreciated to
 > contribute the fixes and the ideas to improve the tool but it's not mandatory to